Skip to main content

 These verses, arranged according to Neville’s framework, reveal the full arc of manifestation:

-• You conceive: In the beginning is the Word (assumption held in imagination).
+• You conceive: In the beginning is the Word — the first assumption held in imagination.

-• You align: Thought and feeling become one language and one speech.
+• You align: Thought and feeling become one language and one speech — the language of inner assumption.

 • You bring forth: The earth (your subconscious) yields fruit after its kind.